WordPress/openverse/documentation/projects/proposals/search_relevancy_sandbox/20230518-implementation_plan_staging_index_rapid_iteration.md

 The
 [`elasticsearch` provider](https://airflow.apache.org/docs/apache-airflow-providers-elasticsearch/stable/)
-will need to be added to the list of dependencies for our catalog container.
+will need to be added to the list of dependencies for our catalog Docker image.
 This will be done first and deployed on its own, as the connections will be needed for the rest of the work.